salonishah147/Personal-site/content/work.md

 **Roles & Responsibilities**

-- Partnered with 12 leading media organizations like: Times Now, Red FM, 9XM, Simca Outdoor, and others
+- Partnered with 12 leading media organizations including Times Now, Red FM, 9XM, Simca Outdoor

-- Planned & executed a CSR campaign, #ThePink Whale Challenge, to raise awareness about mental health
+- Planned and executed a CSR campaign, #PinkWhaleChallenge, to raise awareness about mental health.
+The campaign garnered media coverage: A radio interview and 2 press articles

-- Designed a schedule for Paparazzi's social media handles: Facebook, Instagram, YouTube and Twitter.
+- Ran a Facebook campaign leading to an organic increase in page likes from 1300 to 3000+

 ### **Product Marketing Intern** (Apr 2017 - Jun 2017)